AlexsLemonade/scpca-nf/internal-instructions.md

    This file is required as input to `scpca-nf`.

 3. `celltype-reference-metadata.tsv`: Each row of this TSV file corresponds to a supported cell type reference available for cell type annotation.
-This file is required as input to the `build-celltype-ref.nf` workflow, which will create all required cell type references for performing cell type annotation from the main workflow.
+   This file is required as input to the `build-celltype-ref.nf` workflow to create and/or update cell type references.
-See [instructions for adding additional cell type references](#adding-additional-cell-type-references) for additional details.
-    - For all references, the following columns will be populated:
+   For all references, the following columns must be populated:

    - `celltype_ref_name` (e.g., `BlueprintEncodeData` or `blood-compartment`)
    - `celltype_ref_source` (e.g., `celldex` or `PanglaoDB`)
    - `celltype_method` (e.g., `SingleR` or `CellAssign`)
    - All references obtained from the `PanglaoDB` source also require an `organs` column containing the list of supported `PanglaoDB` organs to include when building the reference.
      This should be a comma-separated list of all organs to include.
      To find all possible organs, see the `organs` column of `PanglaoDB_markers_2020-03-27.tsv`.

+   See [instructions for adding additional cell type references](#adding-additional-cell-type-references) for more details.

 4. `PanglaoDB_markers_2020-03-27.tsv`: This file is used to build the cell type references from `PanglaoDB`.
    This file was obtained from clicking the `get tsv file` button on the [PanglaoDB Dataset page](https://panglaodb.se/markers.html?cell_type=%27choose%27) and replacing the date in the filename with a date in ISO8601 format.